arunwagle/DemoRepo/clients/Mizuho/Reporting/README.md

   Setup the script that will be used to upload the files.
   - Refer to [Setup the scripts required to upload the files](src/main/bin/scripts/moveToCloud/README.md)

-### Create DB2 Warehouse on cloud schema from the Object Storage CSV files using Data Connect
+### Create DB2 Warehouse on cloud schema from the Object Storage CSV & move data from Bluemix Object Storage to DB2 Warehouse on cloud
 - Refer to [Using Data Connect to design data flow between Object Storage and DashDB, schedule jobs](DataConnect.md)

 ### Automate the process